-Quality of Care and Outcomes RAG Ambition / Position I M05 Trend Nat Narrative Recovery Indicator Perf RAG RAG Date 5.1.1 CQC Rating Achieve a rating of Good or better Good • The restrictions on our children and adolescent mental health services (CAMHS) have been removed by the CQC.
+Quality of Care and Outcomes RAG Ambition / Position M05 Trend Nat Narrative Recovery Indicator Perf RAG RAG Date 5.1.1 CQC Rating Achieve a rating of Good or better Good • The restrictions on our children and adolescent mental health services (CAMHS) have been removed by th CQC.
 Committee: FPC Data Quality RAG: Green No action plans past timescale • As previously reported the CQC undertook an inspection of the CAMHS Wards in March and April 2022 and have made 6 'must do' recommendations to address breaches in regulations observed by the inspection team and 7 'should do' recommendations.
 A CAMHS improvement planning group has been established with MDT membership which has reviewed the report and recommendations and has developed an improvement plan.
 The improvement plan was submitted to the Executive Team for review and approval, before being submitted to the CQC on 25 th August 2022, which was within the deadline set by the CQC.
 The CAMHS improvement planning group is currently meeting fortnightly to monitor progress and ensure identified actions are completed in a timely manner.
 Progress on the Action Plan will be reported from September's performance report.
-4.1.1 Complaint Rate Committee: FPC Indicator: Oversight Committee Data Quality RAG: Green 4.1.1 Complaint Rate OF Target TBC Locally defined target rate of 6 each month 7.5 • Below Target = Good Complaint Rate-Trustwide starting 01/08/20 20 18 19 10 20 20 20 20 20 20 20 20 20 • N/A
+4.1.1 Complaint Rate Committee: FPC Indicator: Oversight Committee Data Quality RAG: Green 4.1.1 Complaint Rate OF Target TBC Locally defined target rate of 6 each month 7.5 • Below Target = Good • N/A

-Quality of Care and Outcomes RAG Ambition / Indicator Position N NO5 RAG Trend Nat RAG Narrative Recovery Date 5.6 Staff FFT Committee: FPC Data Quality RAG: Green National Quarterly Pulse Survey Results Response campaign This support for support for Staff FFT has been replaced with the National Quarterly Pulse Survey. e most recent publication released in July, 449 responses were received in total. conse rates have seen a positive increase with 109 more respondents than Q1.
-A robust communications paign has supported this and we also encouraged staff to fill in the survey at meetings, inductions and training, support our drive to embed feedback and the NQPS as BAU and work will continue to develop the campaign the National NHS Staff Survey has taken place.
-Quarter 4 will launch in January 2023.
-The eceived 301 unique comments.
-Key themes of comments: 70 in relation to rest/break areas, 66 in relation to port for staff, 27 relating to working from home, 24 relating to management, 14 relating to staffing, and 22 in ion to training.
-Staff requesting adequate areas to rest and take breaks is still a notable theme through the ments.
-Committee: Quality Indicator: OF Data Quality RAG: Blue 0 Never Events 2019/20 Outturn 0 • Year to Date 0 • N/A Committee: Quality Indicator: OF Data Quality RAG: Green There will be 0 Safety Alert breaches 2020/21 Outturn 0 0 • Year to date there have been no CAS safety alerts incomplete by deadline. • N/A
+Quality of Care and Outcomes RAG Ambition / Position N Trend Nat Narrative Recovery Indicator Perf RAG RAG Date 5.6 Staff FFT Committee: FPC Data Quality RAG: Green National Quarterly Pulse Survey Results In the most Response campaign This support after the N We receive support for t rece rates has su ort our lationa ed 30° r staff, trainir as been replaced with the National Quarterly Pulse nt publication released in July, 449 responses wer have seen a positive increase with 109 more r upported this and we also encouraged staff to fill in drive to embed feedback and the NQPS as BAU al NHS Staff Survey has taken place.
+Quarter 4 wil 1 unique comments.
+Key themes of comments: 70 27 relating to working from home, 24 relating to m ng.
+Staff requesting adequate areas to rest and tak e rece espon n the s and v I laund in rela ived in total. dents than Q1.
+A robust communications urvey at meetings, inductions and training. work will continue to develop the campaign th in January 2023. ation to rest/break areas, 66 in relation to ement, 14 relating to staffing, and 22 in 1.1 Never Event Committee: Quality Indicator: OF Data Quality RAG: Blue 0 Never Events 2019/20 Outturn 0 • Year to Date 0 • N/A 1.6 Safety Alerts Committee: Quality Indicator: OF Data Quality RAG: Green There will be 0 Safety Alert breaches 2020/21 Outturn 0 0 • Year to date there have been no CAS safety alerts incomplete by deadline. • N/A